viamrobotics/docs/docs/_index.md

 ---
 title: "Viam Documentation"
 linkTitle: "Viam Documentation"
-description: "Viam is a software platform that makes it easy to integrate hardware and software to build machines, connect them with the cloud, and make them smarter."
+description: "Viam integrates with hardware and software on **any device**.
+Use AI, machine learning, and more to make any machines smarter.
+And manage large numbers of machines with the cloud."
 weight: 1
 no_list: true
 type: "docs"